 Recently, I was at the Pune Airport to pick up some guests in the morning.
 The first thing I noticed was the long snaking queue on the approach road (which usually isn’t the case) with a traffic cop making a hash of things (no surprises there).

 This sounds perfectly fine in theory, but anyone who has visited Pune airport will vouch for the fact that 5 minutes is just not enough.
 The biggest culprit?
 The queue of vehicles waiting to get out of the airport.
 No wonder the Pune airport parking system is a big chaotic mess!

 Sounds strange but that’s how it is – you could be done with the actual pick up, seating etc in a couple of minutes, and it could take you more than 3 minutes to reach the exit gate.
-The first time around, I was surprised when asked to pay Rs 85 since the overall time exceeded 5 minutes by a minute or so (yes, I know there is a blink-and-you-miss-it signboard placed on the road at the entry, stating this), and telling the attendant the line of vehicles in front of me was to blame had no effect.
+The first time around, I was surprised when asked to pay Rs 85 since the overall time exceeded 5 minutes by a minute or so (yes, I know there is a blink-and-you-miss-it signboard placed on the road at the entry, stating this), and telling the attendant that the long line of vehicles in front of me was to blame had no effect.

 Also, the attendants there are a bunch of thugs or the bouncer variety, and this guy started hammering on the car bonnet and window when I refused to pay.
 If it weren’t for the guests in the car, I was all set to argue things out with him or call the supervisor into the fray.
 Informing the traffic cop outside of this attendant’s behaviour had no effect (“we have no jurisdiction on airport parking”).